Supportive Measures

 Supportive measures may include, but are not limited to:

-1. Mutual No Contact Orders;
+1. Mutual No Contact Orders

-3. Extensions of deadlines or other course-related adjustments;
+3. Extensions of deadlines or other course-related adjustments

-4. Modification of work or class schedules;
+4. Modification of work or class schedules

-5. Change in work or housing locations;
+5. Change in work or housing locations

-6. Consideration of leave requests; and
+6. Consideration of leave requests

-7. Removal of a program participant, supplier/contractor, volunteer, or visitor.
+7. Removal of a program participant, supplier/contractor, volunteer, or visitor

 Requests for supportive measures can be made to the Title IX Office by filling out the appropriate forms below: